sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

     Optional parameters for sorting
     ------------

     initializations (-init) : number of random initializations, for each trail the same set of parameters is used.
-If '-init 1' the sorting and non-parametric threshold estimation are not performed (default: '-init 5')
+If '-init 1' the sorting and non-parametric significance tests are not performed (default: '-init 5')

     only_sort (-only_sort)  : in case the ensembles have already been learned and only the sorting shall be performed (default: None)
                             (NOTE: the parameter '-f folder' hereby denotes the name of the folder that contains the already learned ensembles,